front-commerce/developers.front-commerce.com/source/docs/advanced/features/external-logins.md

 ### Configuring Redirect URIs

 You need to configure the allowed redirect URIs on your [facebook developer console](https://developers.facebook.com/apps/).
-To do so go you need to select your app and then go to `Facebook Login > Settings` section on the left menu.
-There you will find a field called `Valid OAuth Redirect URIs`.
-You need to fill this field with your stores URLs folowed by `/external-login/facebook/callback`.
-For example if you have 2 stores `https://example.com/en` and `https://example.com/fr`, you need to put `https://example.com/en/external-login/facebook/callback` and `https://example.com/fr/external-login/facebook/callback` in the `Valid OAuth Redirect URIs` field.
+Note that the `Valid OAuth Redirect URIs` should contain all your stores URLs followed by `/external-login/facebook/callback`.

+For example if you have two stores `https://example.com/en` and `https://example.com/fr`, you need to put `https://example.com/en/external-login/facebook/callback` and `https://example.com/fr/external-login/facebook/callback` in the `Valid OAuth Redirect URIs` field.

 ### Working with the Facebook provider in development mode (localhost)